fluxninja/aperture/docs/content/reference/policies/spec.md

 Concurrency is calculated in terms of total tokens which translate to (avg. latency \* in-flight requests) (Little's Law).

 ConcurrencyLimiter configuration is split into two parts: An actuation strategy and a scheduler.
-Right now, only `load_actuator` strategy is available.
+At this time, only `load_actuator` strategy is available.

 <dl>
 <dt>flow_selector</dt>